 For Schools and organizations, complete the registration form with contact person's signature and stamp.

-Send the completed registration form to Green Council by email (firstname.lastname@example.org) or fax: 2810 1998 TWO weeks before the proposed clean-up date.
+Send the completed registration form to Green Council by email (firstname.lastname@example.org) or fax: 2810 1998 THREE weeks before the proposed clean-up date.

 Green Council will send confirmation to participants by EMAIL ONLY while the location is available.

 Agriculture, Fisheries and Conservation Department